 This course emphasizes the skills required to gain employment in the fire service, such as the preparation of portfolios, interviewing skills and completing aptitude testing.
 A portion of this course includes volunteering in the community.
-The students are also given the expertise that allows them to prepare and execute an effective plan for their career path.
+Students are also given the opportunity to prepare and execute an effective plan for their career path and explore social entrepreneurship.